APPLICATIONS OPEN FOR MAY 2024

 MA in Filmmaking - Frequently Asked Questions

-This is a two-year course accredited by DeMontfort University.
-You will be required to commit to 20 hours per week (including contact hours and independent study time).
+This is a one-year (full-time) or two-year (part-time) course accredited by DeMontfort University.
+You will be required to commit to 20 hours per week part-time, and potentially up to 40 hours per week full-time (including contact hours and independent study time).
 The London-based delivery is a blended-learning environment, and the distance learning delivery is fully online.

 What is Negotiated Learning?